MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/deployment-roadmap.md

     Modify your Azure Information Protection policy so that one or more labels apply Rights Management protection.
 For more information, see [How to configure a label for Rights Management protection](../deploy-use/configure-policy-protection.md).

     Note that users can apply labels in Outlook that apply Rights Management protection even if Exchange is not configured for information rights management (IRM).
-However, until Exchange is configured for IRM or Ofice 365 message protection, your organization will not get the full functionality of using Azure Rights Management protection with Exchange.
+However, until Exchange is configured for IRM or [Office 365 Message Encryption with new capabilities](https://support.office.com/article/7ff0c040-b25c-4378-9904-b1b50210d00e), your organization will not get the full functionality of using Azure Rights Management protection with Exchange.
 This additional configuration is included in the following list (2 for Exchange Online, and 5 for Exchange on-premises).

 2. Configure Office applications and services